d04943016/RateConstants_TADF/README.md

 # RateConstants_TADF
-Intrinsic rate constants extraction for thermally activated delayed fluorescence (two delayed components)
+Intrinsic rate constants extraction for thermally activated delayed fluorescence (two delayed components)<br/>

-This module would use numpy and matplotlib, so please install these two modules first.
+This module would use numpy and matplotlib, so please install these two modules first.<br/>

     pip install numpy and matplotlib